ever-been/everDoc/src/book/markdown/concepts.md

 :	Indicates successful completion of the task.

 *ABORTED*
-:	Indicates that the task failed while running or cannot be run at all (for example bacause of a missing BPK).
+:	Indicates that the task failed while running or cannot be run at all (for example because of a missing BPK).

 ### Contexts
-BEEN contexts group together related tasks usually for achieving shared goal.
+BEEN contexts group together related tasks for achieving shared goal.
+Contexts are not runnable entities, their life cycle is derived from state of contained tasks.
+Contexts are described by *Task Context Descriptor* XML files

 Task context states: